-- (1) 3.75% undivided ownership interest (representing approximately 17 MW of capacity) in the Bonanza Unit, a 458 MW coal-fired generating plant located in northeastern Utah. - (2) 1.875% undivided ownership interest in certain common facilities constructed to serve a potential additional Bonanza Unit. - (3) 6.25% undivided ownership interest in certain related transmission facilities and miscellaneous related rights and interests. - (4) 100% undivided ownership interest in the West Valley Plant, a 185 MW (summer) natural gas-fired generating plant located in West Valley Utah, recorded at acquisition cost. - (5) 100% undivided ownership interest in the Provo Power Plant, a 12 MW natural gas-fired generating plant located in Provo Utah, recorded at actual costs associated with the construction. - (6) 6.25% undivided ownership interest (representing approximately 27 MW of capacity) in the Hunter 1 Unit, a 430 MW coal-fired generating plant located in central Utah, recorded at the carrying value at the time of transfer from Provo City. - (7) System capital upgrades at the Member Hydro's generating plants. - (8) 100% undivided ownership interest in the SF Community Solar plant, a 4 MW solar generating plant located in Spanish Fork Utah, recorded at actual costs associated with the construction.
+- (1) 3.75% undivided ownership interest (representing approximately 17 MW of capacity) in the Bonanza Unit, a 458 MW coal-fired generating plant located in northeastern Utah. - (2) 1.875% undivided ownership interest in certain common facilities constructed to serve a potential additional Bonanza Unit. - (3) 6.25% undivided ownership interest in certain related transmission facilities and miscellaneous related rights and interests. - (4) 100% undivided ownership interest in the West Valley Plant, a 185 MW (summer) natural gas-fired generating plant located in West Valley Utah, recorded at acquisition cost. - (5) 100% undivided ownership interest in the Provo Plant, a 12 MW natural gas-fired generating plant located in Provo Utah, recorded at actual costs associated with the construction. - (6) 6.25% undivided ownership interest (representing approximately 27 MW of capacity) in the Hunter 1 Unit, a 430 MW coal-fired generating plant located in central Utah, recorded at the carrying value at the time of transfer from Provo City. - (7) System capital upgrades at the Member Hydro's generating plants. - (8) 100% undivided ownership interest in the SF Community Solar plant, a 4 MW solar generating plant located in Spanish Fork Utah, recorded at actual costs associated with the construction. - (9) 100% undivided ownership interest in the Nephi Plant, a 4 MW natural gas-fired generating plant located in Nephi, Utah, currently in work in process, recorded at actual costs associated with the construction.